eduardoml93/deploy-streamlit-pandasprofilling/README.md

-App in Streamlit using Pandas Profiling: https://emlpandasprof.streamlit.app/
+Available in web: emlpandasprof.streamlit.app 🌎👨‍💻

+Automatic EDA using Pandas Profiling for CSV files